bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    details.merchant_data = "Invoice #123"

-:ref:`“merchant_data” <term-pp-merchant-data>`: (optional) add arbitrary data which should be sent back to the receiver when the invoice is paid.
-You can use this to track your invoices, although you can more reliably track payments by generating a :ref:`unique address <term-unique-address>` for each payment and then tracking when it gets paid.
+:term:`“merchant_data” <PP merchant data>`: (optional) add arbitrary data which should be sent back to the receiver when the invoice is paid.
+You can use this to track your invoices, although you can more reliably track payments by generating a :term:`unique address <Unique address>` for each payment and then tracking when it gets paid.

-The :ref:`“memo” <term-pp-memo>` field can be arbitrarily long, but if you make them too long, you’ll run into the 50,000 byte limit on the entire :ref:`PaymentRequest <term-paymentrequest>`, which includes the often several kilobytes given over to storing the :ref:`certificate chain <term-certificate-chain>`.
-As will be described in a later subsection, the :ref:`“memo” <term-pp-memo>` field can be used by the spender after payment as part of a cryptographically-proven :ref:`receipt <term-receipt>`.
+The :term:`“memo” <PP memo>` field can be arbitrarily long, but if you make them too long, you’ll run into the 50,000 byte limit on the entire :term:`PaymentRequest <PaymentRequest>`, which includes the often several kilobytes given over to storing the :term:`certificate chain <Certificate chain>`.
+As will be described in a later subsection, the :term:`“memo” <PP memo>` field can be used by the spender after payment as part of a cryptographically-proven :term:`receipt <Receipt>`.

 Derivable Data
 ''''''''''''''